oanhhuynh1130/Oanh_Huynhs_Projects/README.md

    + Setup report and monitored weekly
 - Result: The report was tracked weekly by the Product team and executed A/B testing.
 Total conversion from search 0.7% to 6.1%.

-# Project 3: SEO DASHBOARD
-- Goal: Provide an overview in SEO performance in traffic and conversion tracking
-- Description: Using Looker Studio to connect  with Google Analytic, Google Search Console, Data Lake to build a dashboard to detect changes and track performance
-- Team size: 1
-- Responsibilities:
-   + Comunicated with SEO team to get all the requirements
-   + Collected data from multiple sources
-   + Visualized data on Looker Studio
-   + Maintained if there’s any change in data source

-# Project 4: CONTENT CATEGORIZE AND CEILING ANALYSIS FOR BLOG
-- Goal: Identify high performance of Blog categories and analyze the traffic ceiling for each category to guide content production effort in multiple countries
-- Description: Working with Data Engineer to build a Content categorize tool with Python and Google API and analyze 7000 blog contents performance using metrics on Google Search Console, Google Analytic
-- Team size: 2
-- Responsibilities:
-   + Communicated with Data Engineer for data categorize request
-   + Collected data from multiple sources: Google Analytic, Google Search Console, Screaming frog, Ahrefs
-   + Analyzed high performance categories
-   + Research for ceiling search volume to estimate the growth potential of each category in term of traffic and content quantity
-   + Give suggestions on which categories we should focus on
-- Result: The suggestions had been used in OKRs of the Content Marketing team.

 # Project 5: SALARY PREDICTION MODEL
 - Goal: Provide to Employer who using job platform a tool to predict salary range while hiring.